 35 - 65% |

-To illustrate this using a real-life example, below is a screenshot from our energy monitoring portal, SolCentre, of a SolShare apartment block in New South Wales over 1 year (from November 2023 to October 2024 inclusive):
+To illustrate this with a real-life example, below is a screenshot from our energy monitoring portal, SolCentre.
+It shows stats of a SolShare apartment block in New South Wales over the course of one year (from November 2023 to October 2024 inclusive):

 As you can see, the utilisation rate (solar consumed divided by solar delivered) is roughly 56%, much higher than it would have been with individual systems.